ShlomoLove/data-structures/README.md

 # data-structures
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project replicates the data structures used in computer science: linked lists, hash tables, trees.
-This project was worked on with a pair.
+This project focused on two aspects of data structures.
+The first section demonstrates five different class styles: functional, functional-shared, prototypal, pseudoclassical and ES6.
+The second section replicates the data structures used in computer science: linked lists, graphs, hash tables, trees, binary search trees and sets.
+This project utilized pair-programming.